haliconfr/Wave/README.md

 - Fully functional login screen making it easy for users to create and login to accounts using their username, email and password.

-- The ability to follow users and subjects, which makes all reviews from those you follow appear on the following page.
+- The ability to follow users

-- A trending page showing the most liked videos uploaded, and a following page showing recent videos from followed users.
+- A trending page showing the most liked videos uploaded -
+- A following page showing recent videos from followed users

 Only works on android phones using SDK version 30 because of newer version's camera limitations.
 Feel free to use any code/visual assets for anything! no need for credit :)